-Debbie Reynolds had a deal with NBC to produce a film, and she loved Henry Farrell's story outline, as well as the idea of taking a dramatic role in a horror movie.
-The network put up $750,000 and Reynolds produced the picture uncredited and starred.
+As part of the contract for her short-lived self-titled sitcom, Debbie Reynolds had a deal with NBC to produce a film, and she loved Henry Farrell's story outline, as well as the notion of taking a dramatic role in a horror movie.
+NBC put up $750,000 and Reynolds invested $800,000 of her own, producing the film uncredited.

 Director Curtis Harrington shot certain scenes with the intention of using dissolves as a transition between scenes.
 He reluctantly had to remove the dissolves when producer Martin Ransohoff matter-of-factly stated that he didn't like them.